TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Involves child pornography
 - Otherwise legally questionable

 Report of such incidents shall occur according to priority timelines previously outlined.
 Any reported ticket shall include all related evidence and investigation shall be paused immediately.
-If the Incident Responder or takes action on behalf of Law Enforcement, they are considered an Agent of Law Enforcement, possibly leading to a court summons.
+If the Incident Responder takes action on behalf of Law Enforcement, they are considered an Agent of Law Enforcement, possibly leading to a court summons.
 Such authorization must be provided by a manager or a higher position of authority.
 If authorization is provided, the Incident Responder must ensure that all evidence handling, chain of custody forms, and notes are thoroughly recorded.
 Management and Law Enforcement must remain fully informed and involved regarding all decisions revolving around Law Enforcement requesting action of an Incident Responder.

 For incidents to be investigated for computer crime, a qualifying Incident Responder shall have a firm understanding of proper forensics and evidence handling policies and procedures.
-Otherwise, the Incident Handler must stand by and seek the assistance of a qualified Incident Responder to perform proper evidence collection.
+Otherwise, the Incident Responder must stand by and seek the assistance of a qualified Incident Responder to perform proper evidence collection.
 Data and information gathered for forensics analysis or evidence must be obtained and handled in accordance with various applicable laws, possibly spanning many jurisdictions, in order to ensure the authenticity and reliability of the information ensuring it remains admissible in court.

 Pornography alone is not enough to alert Law Enforcement unless it involves a minor or is otherwise legally questionable.

 ### Chain of Custody
 It is important to clearly document how all evidence has been preserved.
-Evidence shall be accounted for at all times; whenever evidence is transferred from person to person, chain of custody forms shall detail the transfer and include each party’s signature.
+Evidence shall be accounted for at all times; whenever evidence is transferred from person to person, chain of custody forms shall detail the transfer and include each party's signature.

 A proper chain of custody must be maintained for all evidence including, but not limited to, log files, forensic images, hard drives, peripherals, removable media, and other hardware related to the incident.
 This also applies to backups of evidence created while in abeyance of further instruction, shipment, or onsite pickup by Law Enforcement.